msunji/fsopen-2022/part1/unicafe/README.md

 ## Exercise 1.7

-- [ ] Add more statistics: total number of collected feedback, average score, percentage of positive feedback
+- [x] Add more statistics: total number of collected feedback, average score, percentage of positive feedback

 ## Exercise 1.8

-- [ ] Refactor the application so that statistics are extracted into another component.
+- [x] Refactor the application so that statistics are extracted into another component.

+I moved the calculations for the total (all), average score (average) and percentage of positive feedback (positive) to the `Statistics` component.
+The component then takes values for `good`, `neutral` and `bad` as props.

 ## Exercise 1.9

-- [ ] Make it so that the app ONLY shows feedback once it's been gathered.
+- [x] Make it so that the app ONLY shows feedback once it's been gathered.

+Within the `Statistics` component, using the JS ternary operator, show _No feedback given_ if the `totalFeedback` has a value of zero (no feedback received), otherwise show the values for each statistic.

 ## Exercise 1.10

-- [ ] We continue refactoring the app by extracting the following two components: `Button` for defining the feedback buttons and `StatisticLine` for displaying a _single_ statistic
+- [x] We continue refactoring the app by extracting the following two components: `Button` for defining the feedback buttons and `StatisticLine` for displaying a _single_ statistic

+The `Button` component takes two props: `handleClick` (for the event handler function) and `text` for the button text.

+Similarly, the `StatisticLine` component also takes two props -- `text` and `value`.

 ## Exercise 1.11

-- [ ] Display statistics in an HTML table
+- [x] Display statistics in an HTML table

+Change the `div` element containing each statistic into a `table`.
+The `StatisticLine` component is modified to return a `tr` element instead of a `p` element.